Chapter 14:

 ‘I’ll be here when you are ready to talk.’

-Just a my vision started to blur once more, the door burst open.
+My vision started to blur once more.

 ‘Who’s this young man?’ someone asked.